rgambord/c99-doc/doc/sections/7/24/3/4/index.rst

 .. _9899_7.24.3.4p2:

+.. container:: snum

+   :ref:`2 <9899_7.24.3.4p2>`

-:ref:`2 <9899_7.24.3.4p2>` The fputws function writes the wide string pointed to by s to the stream pointed to by stream.
+The fputws function writes the wide string pointed to by s to the stream pointed to by stream.
 The terminating null wide character is not written.

 .. rubric:: Returns

 .. _9899_7.24.3.4p3:

+.. container:: snum

+   :ref:`3 <9899_7.24.3.4p3>`

-:ref:`3 <9899_7.24.3.4p3>` The fputws function returns EOF if a write or encoding error occurs; otherwise, it returns a nonnegative value.
+The fputws function returns EOF if a write or encoding error occurs; otherwise, it returns a nonnegative value.